Seiren Games Network (SERG) Price Tops $0.0018 on Top Exchanges

-Seiren Games Network (SERG) traded flat against the U.S. dollar during the 24 hour period ending at 7:00 AM E.T. on October 6th.
+Seiren Games Network (SERG) traded flat against the dollar during the 24 hour period ending at 7:00 AM E.T. on October 12th.
 Seiren Games Network has a total market cap of $291.90 million and approximately $105,360.03 worth of Seiren Games Network was traded on exchanges in the last day.
-During the last seven days, Seiren Games Network has traded up 0% against the U.S. dollar.
-One Seiren Games Network token can currently be bought for approximately $0.0018 or 0.00000007 BTC on major cryptocurrency exchanges.
+In the last week, Seiren Games Network has traded 0% higher against the dollar.
+One Seiren Games Network token can now be bought for approximately $0.0018 or 0.00000007 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.